 When our bamboo/eucalyptus flooring is ordered, approximately 7% to 10% should be added to the actual square footage needed as allowance for cutting and waste.
 Should an individual piece be doubtful as to grade, manufacture, or factory finish, the installer should not use that piece.
 Do not throw these pieces away, in order for you to receive a refund we will need to pick up all defective items.
 Do not discard original carton packaging in the event you need to return flooring.
 We only accept returns in original packaging.

 It is the installer’s responsibility to ensure a snug fit between all planks via the use of a racking system or a block and tap method, to ensure that flooring planks fit tightly together on all sides.
 If the installer is not able to achieve a tight fit between planks they should remove them and attempt a tighter fit with new plank(s).

 All of our tongue and groove floors can be either nailed down or glued down (ensure to read about required tools and adhesives further down in this document).
-If you’re gluing one of our polyurethane finish floors down, we highly recommend that you purchase adhesive remover wipes and use them to wipe off the glue as you’re installing the floor (do not use these wipes on hardwax oil finish floors).
+If you’re gluing one of our polyurethane finish floors down, we highly recommend that you purchase adhesive remover wipes and use them to wipe off the glue as you’re installing bamboo flooring.
 If the glue cures on top of the finish it may be impossible to remove without damaging the finish, which will result in having to cut out and replace the affected planks.

 The use of paint thinner, mineral spirits, turpentine and certain abrasive chemicals may irreparably damage the finish.
 Ensure to test all cleaning agents on a sacrificial plank prior to use.